By Paula Parker

 Koh Yao Noi has some of the finest resorts as well as a range of cheap bungalows.
 There is also some Eco-friendly homestay programs available.

 Koh Yao Yai Village is a private and peaceful retreat.

-Elixir Hideaway Resort features 40 spacious private villas located in the private Bo Le bay.
+Glow Elixir Resort features 40 spacious private villas located in the private Bo Le bay.

 Visitors to Elixir will find that they have truly escaped to an unsurpassed paradise.